On this page

 - Workplace violence.

-- Know potential hazards of your workplace and the activities you perform.
+- Know the potential hazards of your workplace and the activities you perform.

 - Learn safe lifting techniques.